kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 info Done building in 163.798668245 sec
 ```

-My new technology stack is so fast, the JavaScript compiles in **422ms**, the [PostCSS](https://postcss.org/) is converted to CSS in **900ms**, Eleventy generated over 230 files and copies over 300 files to the `dist` folder in **3.62s**.
+My new technology stack is so fast, the JavaScript compiles in **422ms**, the [PostCSS](https://postcss.org/) is converted to CSS in **900ms**, Eleventy generates over 230 files and copies over 300 files to the `dist` folder in **3.62s**.
 This includes a plugin doing work on my images (adding sizes, lazy loading, and blur up).
 Adding time between the processes and the generation of a service worker with [Workbox](https://developers.google.com/web/tools/workbox/), my whole production build is done in **14,5s**.

 That’s the time Gatsby needed for processing the GraphQL queries. 😳